Population Specific Wellbeing

 As part of a well school, it is just essential to have a well staff as it is to have a well student body.
 Take the opportunity to learn the underlying principles of wellbeing that inform a sustainable and impactful staff wellbeing plan.

-Designed specifically for the school context, the workshop examines the theory and the practice of promoting wellbeing through the lens of being part of a school staff in 2024.
+Designed specifically for the school context, the workshop examines the theory and the practice of promoting wellbeing through the lens of being part of a school staff.

 From Remedial to Sustainable Action